factn/reality-reliability/model_summary.md

 - Agents can say they attended a meeting or that they didn't
 - Other agents can confirm those claims
 - World model = meeting attendance claims should be consistent in that agents can accurately confirm another's attendance at a meeting if they were in attendance themselves
-- Measurement model = exchange of keys provides verifable truth, lowers expected variance in such case
+- Measurement model = exchange of keys provides verifiable truth, lowers expected variance in such case
 - Agent model = agents should be 100% correct on their own attendance or be considered untrustworthy
 - Validity = objective truth